CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 -  IPython 0.14 is a requirement to view the ipynb files.
 It can be downloaded [here](http://ipython.org/ipython-doc/dev/install/index.html)
 -  For Linux users, you should not have a problem installing Numpy, Scipy and PyMC.
 For Windows users, check out [pre-compiled versions](http://www.lfd.uci.edu/~gohlke/pythonlibs/) if you have difficulty.
--  In the styles/ directory are a number of files that are customized for the *pdf version of the book*.
+-  In the styles/ directory are a number of files that are customized for the notebook.
 These are not only designed for the book, but they offer many improvements over the default settings of matplotlib and the IPython notebook.
 The in notebook style has not been finalized yet.
 -  Currently the formatting of the style is not set, so try to follow what has been used so far, but inconsistencies are fine.